siriusctrl/UniPublic/ML/week4.md

   - $sim(A, B) = \frac{2|A\cap B|}{|A|+|B|}$
   - Since there are 2 intersection part in $|A| + |B|$
 - Similarity v.s.
 Dissimilarity
-  - Similarity often falls in range [0,1], whereas dissimilarity does not have a upper bound.
+  - Similarity often falls in range [0,1], whereas dissimilarity does not have an upper bound.